Google Jobs Scraper avatar

 • 📏 Start small — test with 10 results first, then scale up once you verify the output matches your needs

-• 🔄 Batch related queries — add multiple job titles in one run to build a comprehensive dataset efficiently
+• 🔄 Batch related queries — add up to 10 job titles in one run to build a comprehensive dataset efficiently

 • 💡 Use country codes — set country to "uk" for British job listings or "de" for German ones